fordevoted/Self-driving-car/README.md

   ![fordevoted](https://imgur.com/1G3Qc9L.png "Self driving car")

 ## OverView
   Self driving car is automobile's trend nowadays, and this program use three algorithms to accomplish the task.
-In this program, you can upload the maps file, and the auto will drive to the final by itself.<br>
+In this program, you can load another map files, the auto will drive to destination by itself.<br>
-  the button introduction are following:<br>
+  the button introduction is following:<br>
-  * Open Map: open maps file, and draw the maps
+  * Open Map: Only you want to load another map, clicked the button.
+It willopen maps file, and draw the maps.
-  * Open Solution: open solution file(4D, 6D are accepted), auto will drive accroding to solution file and draw the path.
+  * Open Solution: Open solution file(4D, 6D are accepted), auto will drive accroding to solution file and draw the driving path.
-  * Run : auto will drive by itself.
+  * Run : `CAUTION: before clicked this button, you need to train model or load the solution`.
+Auto will drive by itself.
+You can cliked it many time for one map, but it will be broken when you click button during car is driving.
   * Train: open training dataset, and train the RBFN (if use RBFN)
   * Load Traing Result: load the RBFN parameter.
   * Save training Result: save the RBFN parameter.